kirjavascript/nibblrjr/DOCUMENTATION.md

 the event system runs in a dedicated long running vm. each server connection has their own vm

-by convention, events are stored in commands with the prefix `event.`, but any command an be an event by setting the option in a command editor
+by convention, events are stored in commands with the prefix `event.`, but any command can be an event by setting the option in a command editor

 only admins have access to changing events